manavmunjal/Nexus/README.md

 This project uses GitHub Actions to automatically build, test, and generate code quality reports on every push or pull request to the `main` branch.

+Our CI reports are provided in the reports/ folder.

 ### Workflow

 - **Workflow name:** `CI`